 - Regulation T – broker-dealer regulation on how money should be lent to customers and used

 - Newly listed companies – how IPOs should be pushed into the public market

 Brokers have an obligation to notify the SEC about changes in capital, organizational structure, and any observed frauds.

-Every broker and broker-dealer must select a Self-Regulatory Organization (SRO).
+Every broker-dealer must select a Self-Regulatory Organization (SRO).
+If there is one SRO you work with, it is likely to be FINRA.
 Before 2007 the most known SROs were:

 - New York Stock Exchange(NYSE)

 Brokers who conducted business at the NYSE have selected NYSE as their SRO; brokers who conducted business on the CBOE would choose the CBOE to be its SRO.
 And broker-dealers who are not a member of an exchange have chosen the NASD.
 In 2007, SEC approved the merger of the NYSE’s and NASD’s regulation department to form the FINRA (Financial Industry Regulatory Authority) which now is the largest Self-Regulatory Organization in the U.S.

 Broker-dealer regulation of SROs follow the federal rules; and these rules include, but are not limited to: